relevance/log_buddy/README.markdown

 ## REQUIREMENTS

-* Ruby 1.8.6 or JRuby (tested with 1.1RC3)
+* Ruby 1.8.7 and greater or JRuby
-* untested on Ruby versions before 1.8.6, but should work fine

 ## ISSUES

 * This is meant for non-production use while developing and testing --> it does stuff that is slow and you probably don't want happening in your production environment.